 Yes, You CAN Transform Your Career!
 Here’s How.

 When we stop and think about it, it’s an amazing thing to realize that we’re all capable of completely transforming our lives (and, by extension, our careers) into ones we love.
 But, when you’re sitting in a job you’re deeply dissatisfied with yet highly invested in, it may feel impossible to transform your career.
-You may be telling yourself there’s no way out of the life you’ve committed so much to creating, and you believe it as truth in the same way you know the sun will set tonight.
+You may be telling yourself there’s no way out of the life you’ve committed so much to creating, and you believe it as the absolute truth.

 That’s the funny thing about us humans.
 We don’t know our own power to create the lives we truly want.
 This power isn’t a trait unique to only a handful of special individuals.
-It’s actually a unifying aspect of the amazing and complicated species homo sapiens.
-(Spoiler alert: I’ll be leveraging my anthropological training for this post.)
+It’s actually a unifying aspect of the amazing and complicated species of which we are a part.
+(Spoiler alert: I’ll be leveraging my anthropological background for this post.)

 So, before you write off the idea that you’re not one of those lucky people, read on to find out how you, too, can transform your career to be in alignment with the life you truly want.